Don’t be a stranger to what you most deeply want. I think what God most deeply wants for you is what you most deeply want.” Father Greg Boyle

 How is spiritual direction different from counseling or therapy?

-Spiritual direction is not psychotherapy, counseling, or financial advice.
+Spiritual direction is not therapy or counseling.
 Spiritual direction differs from counseling ministries primarily in its focus: the intention of spiritual direction is not to help solve a problem, but rather to look for God's activity within any problems and within the rest of your life experiences.
 This perspective invites you into deeper relationship with God in the midst of whatever you are experiencing.

 What people say about their spiritual direction experience